karmasta13/karmasta13/README.md

 - 💬 Brainstorm with me over tech, algorithms, career, and music
 - 😄 I enjoy working on Machine Learning and Data Science
 - ⚡ Fun fact: I am a bookholic
+- 🌟 Founder of the project Panchi Nepal, focusing on leadership and SRHR

 <br/>

 <!-- Stats -->